jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew23.md

 #### v.27
 >"Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beatiful on the outside but on the inside are full of dead men's bones and everything unclean.

-The rotting corpse inside a tomb was like the hypocrisy and lawlessness in the hearts of the scribes and Pharisees.
-They appeared righteous on the outside, but they were just beautified tombs; inwardly, they were spiritually dead.
-#gotquestions

-The status of our souls: dead inside without Christ.
-The West birthed from God's exalting for a righteous nation and now catching up in time by burying its foundations with nice roses.
-#jj